MayaAmelieSeale/MBES_Code/README.md

 A total of 128 participants submitted school history data.

-Functions using the above dataframe were constructed: addSchoolLvlCol(dataframe, number of schools): adds three columns after each school, with binary data corresponding to if the school was an elementary, middle school, or high school.
+Functions using the above dataframe were constructed:
+**addSchoolLvlCol(dataframe, number of schools)**: adds three columns after each school, with binary data corresponding to if the school was an elementary, middle school, or high school.

-schoollevel(df, numschools): classifies the above generated columns using the following definitions:
+**schoollevel(df, numschools)**: classifies the above generated columns using the following definitions:
  Elem = [0,1,2,3,4,5]
   Mid = [6,7,8]
   High = [9,10,11,12]

-nonminoritymajority(df):
+Due to the nonuniform school classification, some schools are classified as two or more categories **nonminoritymajority(df)**:
 Similair to the coding used in the Health and Retirement Study, a metric using answers to 'Most children in the school were...?' was constructed to aggregate the time during childhood a participant spent at a school that was not a minority-majority school.
 A minority-majority school is associated with increased racial segregation and is a measure of the systemic inequity that is associated with it.

 ### School Name Data generated, for use in data entry and School_History_Analysis_and_Map_Making.ipynb:

 1. Original data was pivoted so that each row corresponded to a unique school.
+This was done using MakeSchoolInfoDataEntry() function.
    501 unique schools were found.
 2. Using school names to manually webscrap addresses New dataframe was imported into excel, and names of schools manually webscraped using google, facebook, news articles, and other databases.
 Data recorded primarily included the street address of the school.
 National Center for Education Statistics number was recorded for schools that had one.

-## Residential History Processing
-Participants provided a residential history that spans their whole life, including addresses.
-This data did not require web scraping, and was immediatly usable for geocoding.
-Google maps' python api was used to geocode these addresses into longtitude and latitude.
+MakeSchoolInfoDataEntry(df): Function that takes the original, redcap exported dataframe as an argument.
+This data is pivoted so that each row represents an individual school, rather than individual participant.
+Returns pivoted dataframe

 ## Educational History Map Making and Analysis
 Data: Data pivoted to row represenation of individual schools, and webscraped to include addresses when available.